Information for learners

 - Face coverings are strongly encouraged but not mandatory.

-- During Alert level 2, physical access to the Dunedin libraries is not available to Alumni and other non-University registered library users.
+- Physical access to the Dunedin libraries is not available to Alumni and other non-University registered library users.

 - All OP staff and students can request physical library items from the University of Otago Libraries and collect them at the Robertson Library, using the Library catalogue.
 Supply of items may take up to 5 working days.
 Instructions for this are on the Robertson Library homepage under 'Place a request on items'.